cmenon12/sporty-shoes-shopping/WRITEUP.md

 8. I then added the ability for users to change their password, and an admin page to view all users.
 9. I then added the search boxes and filters when looking at products, product categories, users, and orders, and improved the look and feel of the application.
-10. Finally, I tested that the application fully met the requirements, and removed the development dependencies.
+10. Finally, I tested that the application fully met the requirements, removed the development dependencies, and applied several small fixes whilst creating the writeup and screenshots.